vervoortkobe/htf-2024/src/components/ReactionSpeedChallenge.md

 ## Step 10: Time to test

 Once you’ve set up all the components and styles, it’s time to test the game.
 Click the "Start" button to begin the challenge.
-Try to click on the balls as quickly as possible to score points before the timer runs out.
-Ensure that the balls appear in random positions, the timer counts down correctly, and the game transitions smoothly between active and game-over states.
+Try to click on the asteroids as quickly as possible to score points before the timer runs out.
+Ensure that the asteroids appear in random positions, the timer counts down correctly, and the game transitions smoothly between active and game-over states.

 ## Step 11: Save the score in the backend